LogtalkDotOrg/logtalk.org/_posts/2020-04-23-building-trust-on-property-based-testing.md

 As the printed stats show, there's a reassuring balanced split between lists with even and odd lengths.
 But is this enough?
-Note that we didn't check e.g. that all elements in the output list are present in the input list or that the size of the output list if half the size of the input list.
+Note that we didn't check e.g. that all elements in the output list are present in the input list or that the size of the output list is half the size of the input list.
 See our [previous](../../../2020/04/10/evolving-from-manually-written-tests.html) post for a full example on defining properties for the predicates being tested.